alandassie/Useful_Codes/README.md

 It originaly started with the FBWF code used on my PhD Thesis, and then continue with the post-doc at GANIL.
 We will present each code separatly by folders.
 Remember that the code will act on the previously folder, this is, in "../".

-## PhD.
-Thesis Codes: FBWF-CODE folder
+## FBWF-CODE folder

+Here we present the codes related to the FBWF code used during the PhD Thesis.

 ### FBWF_Opt.py
 This code optimize the four body energy over a core, by adjusting the potential strengths of the np interaction to get the experimental value.
 For this matter, it use the least_squares minimization package from the scipy.optimize library.